gooney-zhu/react-bootstrap4-tree/README.md

 ## Data Structure

 In order to define the hierarchical structure needed for the tree it's necessary to provide a nested array of JavaScript objects.
+You can define your custom data in the tree data.

 Example